BDC Hamburger Icon

 Square

-3D Secure: This authentication method verifies a customer’s identity before an online purchase.
+• 3D Secure: This authentication method verifies a customer’s identity before processing an online purchase.

-Radar adaptive acceptance: Stripe’s machine learning (ML) algorithms improve authorization rates in real-time, increasing sales by reducing declined transactions.
+• Radar adaptive acceptance: Stripe’s machine learning (ML) algorithms enhance authorization rates in real-time, increasing sales by minimizing declined transactions.

-Additional security features: Stripe has additional security features available that allow merchants to verify the authenticity of government-issued identification by matching photos ($1.50 per verification) or having customers key in their name, date of birth and other data and validating it against government and third-party databases (only available for Social Security numbers).
+• Additional security features: Stripe offers advanced options that allow merchants to verify the authenticity of government-issued identification by matching photos ($1.50 per verification) or validating customer-provided data (such as name, date of birth and Social Security number) against government and third-party databases.

 Stripe’s online identity verification technology can help prevent payment fraud.
 Source: Stripe